KelvinAnderson10/dart-basic/README.md

 String? favoriteFood;
 print(favoriteFood ??
 'Cannot be null'); // Output: Cannot be null print(favoriteFood!) // Use bang operator (!) to tell the compiler that the value won't be null

+int? num = null;
+num ?? = 1; // num will be assigned by 1 if it's null
 ```

 #### 3, If-Else